Hurricane Jova crosses Mexico's Pacific coast

 At the second stage of the five-level Saffir-Simpson intensity scale, Jova is considered likely to cause extensive damage.
 A dangerous storm surge could produce serious flooding along the coast when it makes landfall, the NHC said.

-"Steady weakening is expected after the centre crosses the coast," the centre added.
+"Steady weakening is expected after the center crosses the coast," the center added.

 Puerto Vallarta's last big hurricane was Kenna in 2002, which hit with top winds of 144 mph (230 kph) and flooded streets close to the shore, causing damage that took authorities days to clear.